Interpreting the Holidays Act with KeyPay: 2 employee scenarios

 As Josh only works 4 set days a week and for different shift lengths, KeyPay knows his sick leave should not amount to the full 2 weeks.
 KeyPay determines the number of sick days to apply for the leave request based on Josh’s work pattern, as follows:

 KeyPay also checks whether any public holidays fall on a usual work day for Josh.
 In this case, the public holiday on Monday 28 October is detected, and is not deducted from Josh’s sick leave entitlement.
 As per NZ legislation, KeyPay pays this public holiday as a normal day because Josh was sick.

 To solve the issue of defining what a day is for Josh, KeyPay will ensure Josh is paid for the specific amount of hours he would work on his otherwise working days.
 For sick leave, KeyPay will first convert the leave to be paid from a day unit type, into hours.
 A context panel is displayed in the pay run explaining how the conversion is calculated:

 Then, when it comes to calculating the rate of pay associated with the leave, KeyPay will look at Josh’s leave pay rate setting and check whether he is to be paid using the Average Daily Pay (ADP) or Relevant Daily Pay (RDP) rate.
 In this case, Josh must be paid at the Relevant Daily Pay rate because his work pattern is regular and set.
-Either way, both calculations methods will be displayed to provide transparency to Waiheke B&B’s payroll manager:
+Either way, both calculations methods will be displayed to provide transparency to Waiheke B&B’s payroll professional:

-The payroll manager can also import historic gross earnings, including the number of days worked, into KeyPay.
+The payroll professional can also import historic gross earnings, including the number of days worked, into KeyPay.
 This ensures that when calculating ADP, all relevant earnings and data processed in another payroll system (indicated as “payroll history” in the above screenshot) were incorporated in the calculation.